julianoscabral/MoF3D/README.md

 Petter, G.; Zotz, G.; Kreft, H.; Sarmento Cabral, J. (submitted).
 Modelling the effects of forest dynamics, selective logging and fragment size on structure and dynamics of epiphyte communities.
 Journal of Ecology. (under review).

-*Disclaimer* The code and configuration files are not necessarily user friendly (no professional computer scientist here), so please do not hesitate in contacting if you want to apply the model and have trouble figuring out how to specify the configuration file.
+*Disclaimer* The code and configuration files are not entirely user friendly (no professional computer scientist here), so please do not hesitate in contacting if you want to apply the model and have trouble figuring out how to specify the configuration file.

 For further information, support and project ideas, contact Juliano Sarmento Cabral: juliano.sarmento_cabral@uni-wuerzburg.de

+We provide a model manual and two example settings, one for simulating a tree and one for simulating a forest.

 Instructions to run the model: